China • UNESCO World Heritage Site

 Criterion (ii): Interchange of human values

-The Great Wall facilitated significant interchange of human values along the ancient Silk Road, where Chinese, Central Asian, and Middle Eastern cultures exchanged goods, technologies, and ideas, whilst the wall's construction techniques influenced defensive architecture throughout East Asia for centuries.
+The Great Wall facilitated significant interchange of human values along the ancient Silk Road, where Chinese, Central Asian, and Middle Eastern cultures exchanged goods, technologies, and ideas, while the wall's construction techniques influenced defensive architecture throughout East Asia for centuries.

 III